What is Trauma

 5. Transgenerational Trauma

 Transgenerational trauma is also called “inherited trauma”.
 This type of trauma has become known through the generation of children of war veterans.
 Parents and grandparents, who experienced war, often reacted with repression or disassociation and were rarely able to process their own traumas.
 One consequence was that they were insufficiently able to be present for their own children, and unable to be understanding and empathetic.
-“A skinned knee, problems with classmates, or heartbreak is just not as bad as sitting in a bomb shelter and being scared to death."
+Emotional wounds of parents can leave formative marks on children as if they had suffered the trauma of their parents themselves.

 Trauma is so much more than PTSD (Post Traumatic Stress Disorder) and does not just affect war veterans.
 Trauma is the result of when our safety and integrity is in jeopardy.